 This CP applies to certificates issued to CAs, devices, applications, Federal employees, contractors, and other affiliated personnel.
-This CP also applies to certificates issued to organizations and/or groups of people and to roles, with the understanding that such certificates, by the nature of such use, lose the capacity for technical non-repudiation.
+This CP also applies to certificates issued to groups of people and to roles.

 Programs that carry out or support the mission of the Department of State require services such as authentication, confidentiality, data-integrity, technical non-repudiation, and logical access control.
 An array of network security components, such as workstations, guards, firewalls, routers, in-line network encryptors, and trusted database servers, satisfy these service requirements.
 The use of public key cryptography supports and complements the operation of these components.
 This CP addresses a level of assurance comparable to the FBCA High and FCPF CP High Assurance Policies, and all lower assurance levels.
-Services provided by the DOS PKI include:
+Services provided by the DOS OPKI include:

-- Key generation, storage, and recovery - Certificate generation, renewal, re-key, key recovery, modification, revocation, and distribution - Certificate Revocation List (CRL) generation and distribution - Online certificate status services - Directory management of certificate related items - Certificate token initialization, programming, and management - System management functions (e.g., security audit, configuration management, archive)
+- Key generation, storage, and recovery, - Certificate generation, renewal, re-key, key recovery, modification, revocation, and distribution, - Certificate Revocation List (CRL) generation and distribution, - Online certificate status services, - Directory management of certificate related items, - Certificate token initialization, programming, and management, and - System management functions (e.g., security audit, configuration management, archive).